 In the example below, we added two equal-width spacers above and below the button block.

 When you select the spacer block, you will see a toolbar up on top of it, with several basic editing options.
-In the previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, group, and remove block.
+In the previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 - Responsive.
 Here you can decide whether the block will hide or not on desktop, tablet or mobile.